 Pismo Beach is one of the only places in the country where you can drive your car out onto the beach, get your tires wet, go camping, take your four-wheel drive out on the dunes, or just have a great day on the beach.
 At one time, you could drive for miles along the beach.
 Today the drivable area is restricted to a smaller area.

-There are two entrance points to the beach one at the end of Grand Avenue in Grover Beach and the other on Pier Avenue in Oceano.
+There are two entrance points to the Oceano Dunes.
+The first one is at the end of Grand Avenue in Grover Beach.
+The second entrance is situated on Pier Avenue in Oceano Beach.

-Four wheel drive should not have any problem driving on the soft sand.
+A four-wheel drive should not have any problem driving on the soft sand, especially if you “air down” your tires.
 Be warned people do get stuck, and it will cost you a couple of hundred dollars to get towed out of the sand.

-During the summer and holiday weekends, thousands of people converge on the Oceano dunes to drive dune buggy’s up and down the sand dunes.
+During the summer and holiday weekends, thousands of people converge on the Oceano dunes to drive dune buggies up and down the sand dunes.
 Groups of people circle their vehicles like the wagon trains of the old west and set up camps along the beach.
-Other times of the year the beach can be a peaceful place to take a walk or try your luck at surf fishing.

 The first known inhabitants of Oceano were the Native Americans who were seen by explorers in the early 1700’s.
 In 1726, the explorer Portola and his men killed “un Oso Flaco,” meaning “skinny bear”, and is now the name of the lake at the southern tip of the Oceano Dunes area.
 The dunes are so vast that travelers and vagrants made their homes there for decades before this became a controlled area.

 An interesting story is of the “Dunites,” a group of mystics, nudists, artists, writers, and hermits who made the dunes their home in the 30’s and 40’s.
 They believed this area was the center of creative energy in California.
 As different people “felt” this creative energy and naturalists began to see the many natural wonders of this land, it became a protected area for many birds and species.